Decompollaborate/gnuv2_demangle/src/g2dem/README.md

 A `c++filt` clone cli tool for GNU V2 mangled symbols.

+Uses the [`gnuv2_demangle`](https://crates.io/crates/gnuv2_demangle) crate as the demangler engine.

 ## Important note

 This crate demangles symbols for the outdated and no-longer-used V2 ABI mangling scheme of GNU g++.
-It is very unlikely this is actually the you are looking for, since this stuff is ancient.
+It is very unlikely this is  actually the thing you are looking for, since this stuff is ancient.

 Only use this crate if you are sure you want to use the g++ mangling scheme used in gcc 2.9 and older.